 Sperm Whales Hunting Behavior

-As they usually dive down to at least around 600 – 800 meters it is hard to observe for us humans what they are doing all the time.
-Nevertheless, we got some striking information about their hunting behavior by underwater microphones, also called hydrophones.
-Using their melon organ, sperm whales can produce the loudest sounds on earth.
-With up to 233 decibels loud echolocation clicks they are able to find their main food sources without seeing anything.
+As they typically dive to at least 600 – 800 meters, it is hard for humans to observe what they are doing all the time.
+Nevertheless, underwater microphones, also called hydrophones, gave us some striking information about their hunting behavior.
+Using their melon organ, sperm whales can produce the loudest sounds on Earth.
+With up to 233 decibels of loud echolocation clicks, they can locate their primary food sources without seeing anything.

-Besides listening to those clicks, we further gained a lot of knowledge about their food sources by examining the stomach content of stranded individuals.
-And you will wonder, but this content differs with the location the whale spent most its time!
+In addition to listening to those clicks, we learned about their food sources by examining the stomach contents of stranded individuals.
+You will wonder, but this content differs from the location where the whale spent most of its time!

 Sperm Whale Diet

-In different seas we also have different animals that can serve as prey for the sperm whales.
-They need to eat regularly and huge amounts.
-In order to withstand the harsh environment, sperm whales eat around 3% of their body weight every single day!
-This makes about one ton of prey on a daily base.
+In different seas, we also have various animals that can serve as prey for sperm whales.
+They need to eat regularly and in massive amounts.
+To withstand the harsh environment, sperm whales eat around 3% of their body weight every single day!
+This makes about one ton of prey daily.
 That’s a lot!
-But what do they actually hunt in these huge amounts?
+But what do they actually hunt in these vast amounts?

 Main Food Source

-Usually, sperm whales dive very deep where they predominantly hunt on squids of every size.
+Usually, sperm whales dive very deep, predominantly hunting on squids of every size.
 There are some indications that giant squids may be the favorite prey of sperm whales, although they also do not ignore a small snack squid in between.
 Giant squids weigh up to one ton and can measure more than 12 meters, so they can feed a sperm whale better than the small-sized squids.
 However, they also do not give up defenselessly.
 Several sperm whales can be found with markings around the head, resulting from the desperate fights of the giant squids.

-In general, sperm whales eat between 400-800 squids per day, depending on size and hunting success.
-As squids consist mainly of water and have low energy content, sometimes the whales also substitute with other species they can find in the depths of the oceans.
+In general, sperm whales eat between 400 and 800 squids per day, depending on size and hunting success.
+As squids are mainly water and have low energy content, sometimes the whales also substitute with other species they can find in the depths of the oceans.

 Additional Food Sources

-Most whale species are not able to feed on sharks as they cannot swallow them whole.
+Most whale species cannot feed on sharks as they cannot swallow them whole.
 The throats of other whale species are too thin to swallow a complete shark, but sperm whales make an exception in this.
-Their throats are much wider and thus, they are capable of swallowing sharks.
-Some of the sharks, which could be found in the stomachs of sperm whales, have been identified as megamouth sharks, sleeper sharks, basking sharks, blue sharks and even mako sharks!
+Their throats are much more expansive, and thus, they are capable of swallowing sharks.
+Some sharks, which could be found in the stomachs of sperm whales, have been identified as megamouth sharks, sleeper sharks, basking sharks, blue sharks, and even mako sharks!

 Threats Connected to the Sperm Whale Diet

-Although sperm whales due to their deep diving lifestyle can widely avoid the interference with fishermen, they are still facing quite a few threats and challenges in connection to their diet.
+Because of their deep-diving lifestyle, sperm whales can widely avoid interference from fishermen, but they still face quite a few threats and challenges related to their diet.

 Entanglement & Dragged Gear

-Ghost nets and fishing lines are still one of the greatest threats for these amazing animals.
+Ghost nets and fishing lines are still among the greatest threats to these wonderful animals.
 They get entangled in floating nets and may swim long distances dragging the attached gear.
-Fatigue, reduced ability to feed, comprised reproductive success, injuries and even death can be results of these floating dangers.
+These floating dangers can result in fatigue, reduced ability to feed, compromised reproductive success, injuries, and even death.

 Depredation

-Sperm whales are also known to fish from longline gear from time to time.
+Sperm whales are also known to occasionally fish from longline gear.
 This behavior is called depredation and can be found particularly in areas susceptible to overfishing and poor marine life.
-This highly intelligent whale species uses its long jaw to cause tension on the line and thus, shaking the fish off the hook.
+This highly intelligent whale species uses its long jaw to cause tension on the line, thus shaking the fish off the hook.

-Floating nets, plastics and other pollution debris may also occasionally be confused with prey and get ingested by the whales.
-Studies found different pieces of trash items in the stomachs of sperm whales.
+Floating nets, plastics, and other pollution debris may also occasionally be confused with prey and ingested by whales.
+Studies have found different trash items in the stomachs of sperm whales.

 Noise

-Moreover, humans cause lots of noises in the oceans.
+Moreover, humans make a lot of noise in the oceans.
 Sperm whales rely on sound to feed and communicate in the water.
-Although they are the loudest animals, artificially produced noises can cause marine mammals to change frequency and amplitude of their calls, resulting in lower hunting success, decreased foraging behavior, displacement from their preferred habitats and even hearing loss.
+Although they are the loudest animals, artificially produced noises can cause marine mammals to change the frequency and amplitude of their calls, resulting in lower hunting success, decreased foraging behavior, displacement from their preferred habitats, and even hearing loss.

 Pollution & Climate Change